Explore the transformation

 Our unique and highly atmospheric cellars were used throughout the 19th century as Bristol’s original customs warehouse.
 They will be opened up for the first time in 100 years to create a state-of-the-art education centre, workspace for performing arts enterprises and a brand new performance space.

-The Cellars will be intimate and unique, a perfect space for club nights, private parties, conferences and break out areas.
+The Weston Stage, within The Cellars, will be a brand new intimate performance space, perfect for club nights, private parties, conferences and break out areas.
 The venue will have its own bar and is self-contained, enabling it to operate separately from the other Bristol Beacon spaces.

 - Creation of a modern suite of spaces for music education and creativity, comprising practice rooms, social spaces and a recording studio